Grape: Seeds

 Muscadine grape seeds contain about twice the total polyphenol content of skins.
 Grape seed oil from crushed seeds is used in cosmeceuticals and skincare products.
 Grape seed oil, including tocopherols (vitamin E) and high contents of phytosterols and polyunsaturated fatty acids such as linoleic acid, oleic acid, and alpha-linolenic acid.

 Resveratrol

 Resveratrol, a stilbene compound, is found in widely varying amounts among grape varieties, primarily in their skins and seeds.
 Muscadine grapes have about one hundred times higher concentration of stilbenes than pulp.
 Fresh grape skin contains about 50 to 100 micrograms of resveratrol per gram.

-Health claims

-French paradox

-Comparing diets among Western countries, researchers have discovered that although French people tend to eat higher levels of animal fat, the incidence of heart disease remains low in France.
-This phenomenon has been termed the French paradox, and is thought to occur from protective benefits of regularly consuming red wine, among other dietary practices.
-Alcohol consumption in moderation may be cardioprotective by its minor anticoagulant effect and vasodilation.

-Although adoption of wine consumption is generally not recommended by health authorities, some research indicates moderate consumption, such as one glass of red wine a day for women and two for men, may confer health benefits.
-Alcohol itself may have protective effects on the cardiovascular system.

 Grape and raisin toxicity in dogs

 The consumption of grapes and raisins presents a potential health threat to dogs.
 Their toxicity to dogs can cause the animal to develop acute kidney failure (the sudden development of kidney failure) with anuria (a lack of urine production) and may be fatal.

-In religion

-Christians have traditionally used wine during worship services as a means of remembering the blood of Jesus Christ which was shed for the remission of sins.
-Christians who oppose the partaking of alcoholic beverages sometimes use grape juice as the "cup" or "wine" in the Lord's Supper.

-The Catholic Church continues to use wine in the celebration of the Eucharist because it is part of the tradition passed down through the ages starting with Jesus Christ at the Last Supper, where Catholics believe the consecrated bread and wine become the body and blood of Jesus Christ, a dogma known as transubstantiation.
-Wine is used (not grape juice) both due to its strong Scriptural roots, and also to follow the tradition set by the early Christian Church.
-The Code of Canon Law of the Catholic Church (1983), Canon 924 says that the wine used must be natural, made from grapes of the vine, and not corrupt.